papamoose/ansible-hostgroup-model/README.md

 After this investigation it has become clear to me that Ansible core has a very specific usage model and if you stray outside of that you won't be able to necessarily bend it to your will and if you do, risk that many roles stop working as intended.

-My solution of importing roles based on variable names works like I intended, in that it is not necessary to define all roles that should be applied to a system.
-Only the extra roles you'd like to apply on top of what the hostgroup provides.
+My solution of importing roles based on variable names works like I intended, in that it is not necessary to define all roles in every playbook.

 Not using `hash_behaviour=merge` prevents me from auto merging lists and dictionaries.
 In my testing I had a working solution which merged a lists of roles with the same name and applied those to the hosts.
 However, because the order of the application of those roles could not be guaranteed I thought that was just asking for trouble.
 Especially because Ansible doesn't have a notion that any role could run at any time in any order like Puppet.
-You must specify all of your dependencies and ordering in the module.